ev1313/dingsda/docs/intro.rst

 * Executable binaries formats like ELF32, PE32
 * Filesystem layouts like Ext2, Fat16, MBR

-See more examples in `current gallery <https://github.com/construct/construct/tree/master/gallery>`_ and in `deprecated gallery <https://github.com/construct/construct/tree/master/deprecated_gallery>`_.

 Development and support
 -------------------------
-Please use `github issues <https://github.com/construct/construct/issues>`_ to ask general questions, make feature requests (and vote for them), report issues and bugs, and to submit PRs.
+Please use `github issues <https://github.com/ev1313/dingsda/issues>`_ to ask general questions, make feature requests (and vote for them), report issues and bugs, and to submit PRs.
 Feel free to request any changes that would support your project.

-Main documentation is at `readthedocs <http://construct.readthedocs.org>`_, which is substantial.
-Source is at `github <https://github.com/construct/construct>`_.
-Releases are available at `pypi <https://pypi.org/project/construct/>`_.
+Main documentation is at `readthedocs <http://dingsda.readthedocs.org>`_, which is substantial.
+Source is at `github <https://github.com/ev1313/dingsda>`_.

 Requirements
 --------------
-Construct should run on CPython 3.6 3.7 3.8 3.9 3.10 and PyPy implementations.
-PyPy achieves much better performance.
-Therefore PyPy would be somewhat recommended.
+Construct should run on CPython 3.10, 3.11 and PyPy implementations.

 Following modules are needed only if you want to use certain features: